jonnypetraglia/Skeys/Readme.txt

 -Special keys CANNOT be binded as modifier keys, such as Shift, because they are incapable of being "down".

 7.---------Changelog-----------

-v1.0
+v1.1
+-FINALLY corrected the broken icon for the popups.
+God, I'm lazy.
+-Fixed a bug where if one key sent an 'unfinished' modifier (ie, "{Shift Down}"), other keys will still work while Shift is still virtually down.
+Thanks, Ken!
+-Fixed a bug where Skeys turned off NumLock and ScrollLock when it was turned on.
+Thanks, Dave! v1.0
 -Stable!
 pre1.0